fan-plp/SP24CSS844_Drone-Pheno/README.md

 # SP24CSS844_Drone-Pheno
-code used for module2 GXE drone and pheno prediction datasheets are available in CSS844 class folder
+code used for module2 GXE drone and pheno prediction, datasheets are available in CSS844 class folder